Article 31 – Audio‑Video Surveillance Systems

 47040.1 Policy

-In order to promote safety and enhance security, the California Department of Corrections and Rehabilitation (CDCRCalifornia Department of Corrections and Rehabilitation) may use audio, video, or both forms of recording technology within and surrounding any of its facilities, perimeter fencing, or vehicles.
-Such technology shall not be used to record the interiors of cells except in case of emergency or investigation as authorized by the Warden.
+In order to promote safety and enhance security, the California Department of Corrections and Rehabilitation (CDCRCalifornia Department of Corrections and Rehabilitation) may use audio, video, or both forms of recording technology within and in proximity to any of its facilities, perimeter fencing, or vehicles.
+CDCRCalifornia Department of Corrections and Rehabilitation does not intentionally record inside of cells, or bunk areas in dorms with the Audio-Video Surveillance System (AVSS) fixed camera systems, except in case of emergency or investigation as authorized by the Warden or their designee.
+However, the interior of cells and bunk areas within the dorms may be captured peripherally by AVSS fixed camera systems while covering other areas.

 47040.2 Purpose

-The primary purpose of the Audio-Video Surveillance System (AVSS) is to enhance public safety and facility security by providing the ability for real-time monitoring and recording in order to conduct investigations and after-the-fact reviews by utilizing audio or video recording technology or both.
+The primary purpose of the AVSS is to enhance public safety and facility security by providing the ability for real-time monitoring and recording in order to conduct investigations and after-the-fact reviews by utilizing audio or video recording technology or both.

 47040.3 Responsibility and Roles for Audio‑Video Surveillance Systems